davidwickh/Weather-Data/README.md

 # Weather-Data
-Code that checks the local weather data
+Code that checks the local weather data from an inputted lat and long value by the user